 Yes, even sales’ parties should receive your RSVP within 24 hours.
 Normally, sales solicitations don’t need to be responded to, but since these are being held by someone you know, it’s gracious to let her know if she should set out a chair, provide refreshments, and things just for you!
 It’s also very helpful to the person selling the product to know how many catalogs, samples, and such to bring to the party.

 But, Maralee, If I RSVP That I’m Not Coming, the Host Will Beg, and Then I’ll Feel Awkward!

 For the guest: Oh, I’ve so been there with you!
 It’s the worst isn’t it?
 Your best bet is to RSVP via email.
-It’s harder to beg on an email than on a phone call.
+It’s harder to beg on an email than on a phone call or even a text.
 The hostess will have to type a lot which takes effort.
 If she does contact you to follow up, tell her that you appreciate the invitation, but there isn’t room in your budget for buying (fill in the blank) isn’t in your budget, and you don’t want to be tempted.

 If she asks you just to attend to be in the room so the two of you can catch-up, let her know that you appreciate the offer, and you’d like to catch-up with her when it’s just the two of you.
 While you’re on the phone, go ahead and set the date then so it’s not one of those “Let’s do lunch!” type brush offs.

 For the hostess: Oh, I’ve been there with you, too!
 I’ve held parties where I’ve invited twenty-five or more people and only three of four actually showed up.
 It’s embarrassing, so we do tend to try “harder” to get guests to attend than maybe we normally would.
 But we don’t want to strong arm our friends, no matter how great the product is.